chaolinzhanglab/PlotPWM.jl/README.md

 This formula illustrates why the y-axis of the plot ranges from  $0$ to $2$.

 ## Acknowledgement
-This code repo modifies the code using the awesome work from https://github.com/BenjaminDoran/LogoPlots.jl.
+This code repo modifies the code using the work from https://github.com/BenjaminDoran/LogoPlots.jl.